-In this sortable table I will keep a running tally of some of the information from the weekly posts on philosophy PhD programs (the posts are linked in the table).
+In this sortable, searchable table I will keep a running tally of some of the information from the weekly posts on philosophy PhD programs (the posts are linked in the table).
 These posts are planned to run from mid-March 2019 to mid-June 2020, at which point all 135 PhD programs will have been covered.
 For earlier information, see our 2017 infogram.

-Click on the columns to sort.
-Columns from "Mean Rating" to "1st Gen" include all past graduates and current students, whereas columns from "2012-2019 Grads" to "Perm AOS" include only graduates from 2012 to the time of the relevant post.
-"NA" means that there is an insufficient number in that category to report (i.e. fewer than 5).
+Columns from "Mean Rating" to "1st Gen" include all past graduates and current students, whereas columns from "2012-2019 Grads" to "Avg Salary" include only graduates from 2012 to the time of the relevant post.
+A blank space means that there is an insufficient number in that category to report (i.e. fewer than 5).
 Information on the columns is provided below.

 Note: It is currently sorted by student rating and then alphabetically.

 Mean rating refers to ratings provided by survey participants to the question: "How likely would you be to recommend the program from which you obtained or will obtain your PhD to prospective philosophy students?"
 Ratings range from 1 for "definitely would not recommend" to 5 for "definitely would recommend."
 All current students and past graduates with email addresses on file were invited to take the survey (around 70% of all past and current students in the database).
 The average rating given by all current students and past graduates is 4.0 ("somewhat likely").